vicchimenti/law-student-profile/README.md

 ## TODO

--[] Review standardContent class in regards to image size in organizer layout
+-[x] Review standardContent class in regards to image size in organizer layout -[] Add Feature Photo for fulltext and meta